achrista/conwai/README.md

 ## Summary

-For construction contractors it is important to know their revenue early.
+For construction contractors it is important to know their expected revenue early.
 In roadworks or special foundations, the work is done with big equipment with a lot of diesel consumption.
 Analysing the engine’s telematic data might provide a reliable prediction of revenues.

 ## Background

 The construction industry is notoriously slow in embracing new technology.
 However, the possibilities of using AI methods in the sector are vast.
 Predicting revenue is very important for the financial stability of small and big contractors alike to plan for example the cash-flow of the organisation or the logistics of resources.
-In sectors where the performance depends primarily on major, diesel driven equipment, the correlation between revenue and diesel consumption should be strong.
+In sectors where the performance depends primarily on major diesel driven equipment, the correlation between revenue and diesel consumption should be strong.

 <img src="/2020 Bauer cutter.jpg" width="300">